-The amendments approved by the Board maintain the 12-month period, enabling applicant’s time to acquire California Department of Education (CDE) and the Division of the State Architect (DSA) approvals; however, the 12-month period would begin on the date of apportionment.
-Receipt of the CDE and DSA approved plans and specification would trigger the 90 day period for the application to meet the requirements of a PF apportionment fund release.
+Applicants also have the option of requesting a reservation of funds for its project.
+SFP Regulation Section 1859.193 allows the Board to reserve funding for a period of up to 12 months for applicants to obtain the necessary Division of the State Architect (DSA) and CDE approvals.
+The 12-month period begins on the date of apportionment enabling applicant’s time to acquire the necessary approvals.
+OPSC’s receipt of the CDE and DSA approved plans and specification triggers the 90 day period for the application to meet the requirements of a priority funding apportionment fund release.
 If an applicant does not submit the required CDE and DSA approvals within the 12 month period, the apportionment will be rescinded without further Board action and the CTEFP bond authority will return to the program for reallocation.

 Quarterly CTE Facilities Reports